On this site:

 The inside, still filthy.

 The components turned out to be in good shape.
 I reformed the electrolytics (these are wet electrolytics, containing a liquid boracic acid solution) and they still showed a low leakage current.
 All the paper capacitors were also in good condition, so the only one I replaced as a cautionary measure was the mains RF bypass capacitor.
 This one can run hot, cause a short circuit or set the radio on fire.
 The other capacitor you always want to replace in an old radio is the coupling capacitor between the AF pre-amplifier and AF output stage.
-But in the 470U, there is no such capacitor, as there is no AF pre-amplifier and the output valve is driven directly from the detector.
+But in the 470U, there is no such capacitor, as there is no AF pre-amplifier.
+The output valve is driven directly from the detector.

 Chassis on work bench, suspended in service frame.